 A complete steel structure, or parts thereof, will be assigned a Construction Category (CC) by the engineer from CC1 to CC4, where CC1 represents the least risk to human life of failure and least fabrication and erection complexity, through to CC4, representing extreme risk to human life of failure and/or significant national or post-disaster importance.
-Most structures in Australia would be classified as CC2, or if the design is influenced by fatigue considerations, CC3.
+Most structures in Australia would be classified as CC2, or if the design is influenced by fatigue considerations, such as road and railway bridges, CC3.
+If no Construction Category is indicated, then AS 4100 requires the default of CC2 be used.